Intelligence Factory

 Company Overview

 Intelligence Factory is a robotics AI lab that trains foundation models for general-purpose manipulation.
-Public customers are not named; likely buyers are robotics labs, robot OEMs, and industrial automation teams.
+Public customers are not named; the likely buyers are robotics labs, robot OEMs, and industrial automation teams.

 What They're Building